 Overnight: Nuwara Eliya | Breakfast

 Nuwara Eliya - Kandy.
 This morning with our packed breakfast, we leave for an excursion to Horton Plains and our trek to World's End and the beautiful Baker's Falls which takes about 2-3 hours.
 Horton Plains is Sri Lanka's highest plateau, 7200 feet above sea level in the central mountain country.
 It's a very scenic region with an astounding variety of landscapes, from mountains to grasslands, marshes to trout streams.
 Sri Lanka's best tea is grown in the surrounding areas and there are spectacular views from 'World's End' where the plateau plunges a thousand feet in a straight sheer drop.
-This is excellent hiking country with a cool climate, wonderful flora, colourful butterflies and many highland birds.
+This is excellent hiking country with a cool climate, wonderful flora, colorful butterflies and many highland birds.

 After our hike we travel to Kandy, stopping enroute to visit a local tea plantation and learn all about the tea making process at the tea factory.
 The Hill Capital of Kandy was the last bastion of the Sinhala kings and is rich in history and culture.
 This evening, we visit the famous Temple of the Tooth Relic and enjoy a show featuring traditional Sri Lankan dance.

 Overnight: Kandy | Breakfast

 Kandy - Colombo.
 After breakfast, we travel back to Colombo, during our joureny we visit the Royal Botanical Garden at Peradeniya.
 Sri Lanka's largest city Colombo, is located on the west coast and draws together all the cultures, religions and influences of foreign lands, to create a fascinating blend of east and west, past and present.
 This afternoon we take in the sights of capital on a guided tour, visiting the Fort area in the north of the city, famous for its government buildings and interesting shops, Independence Square, the stunning Gangarama Temple and more.
 Colombo has a great range of high quality restaurants serving tasty cuisine from around the world and wonderful shops to independently explore.

 Overnight: Colombo | Breakfast

 After breakfast, we bid you a fond farewell with a transfer to the airport to meet your onward flight.

 Prices & Dates